piddlingtuna/subcomp/frontend/README.md

 ## Available Scripts

 Everything below here was written by [Create React App](https://github.com/facebook/create-react-app).
-It's the spiel you see in everything React frontend.
+It's the spiel you see in every React frontend.

 In the project directory, you can run: